sinrosha/friends-list/README.md

 ### `npm run build`

-Builds the app for production to the `dist` folder.\
+Builds the app for production to the `dist` folder.

+### `Component Hierarchy`

+App
+    - Header
+        - Filter
+    - AddFriend
+    - FriendList